-Hosted at the Palace Theater by the home-grown and talented radio announcer and entertainer Rufus Thomas, the Midnight Rambles would sometimes get pretty wild and woolly.
+Hosted at the Palace Theatre by the home-grown and talented radio announcer and entertainer Rufus Thomas, the Midnight Rambles would sometimes get pretty wild and woolly.

 White people used to come on Beale Street to the Palace Theatre on a special night for white attendance at the Midnight Ramble(s).
-At a given night at the Midnight Ramble(s), the black theater switched to whites only— Ernest Withers_Oct.
-25, 2007 Memphis Flyer
+At a given night at the Midnight Ramble(s), the black theater switched to whites only

 The Midnight Rambles Were Wild